Restless Leg Syndrome (RLS): Symptoms, Diagnosis & Treatment

 What is Restless Legs Syndrome?

-Restless Legs Syndrome (RLS) is a movement disorder that interferes with sleep.
+(name=what) Restless Legs Syndrome (RLS) is a movement disorder that interferes with sleep.
 It is described as unusual sensations in the legs (or arms) relieved by movement, like walking.
 RLS symptoms worsen when a person is at rest, usually in the evening or while sleeping.
 Most people with RLS also have periodic limb movements of sleep (PLMS) - repetitive movements of the legs while sleeping.

 RLS is related to changes in body function.
 Two of them are iron deficiency and dopamine.
 Genetic factors may be involved, and RLS might also be related to other conditions like severe kidney disease and pregnancy.